sophgo/sophgo-doc/SG200X/TRM/contents/en/peripherals/saradc.rst

 Way of Working
 ~~~~~~~~~~~~~~

-.. only:: sg2002

 The CPU configures the scanning channel.
 Each SARADC controller can configure 3 channels at the same time and start SARADC for channel scanning.
-After the channel scan completes all enabled channels, the system is notified of the completion of the scan through an interrupt, and the CPU can obtain the conversion results.

-.. only:: sg2000

-	The CPU configures the scanning channel.
-Each SARADC controller can configure 6 channels at the same time and start SARADC for channel scanning.
 After the channel scan completes all enabled channels, the system is notified of the completion of the scan through an interrupt, and the CPU can obtain the conversion results.

 .. _section_saradc_register_overview: